getreu/tp-note/docs/source/tp-note--manual.md

 will find back your notes easily.

 _Tp-Note_ is available for Linux, Windows and MacOS.
-This manual illustrates its main use-cases and how to get started:
+This manual illustrates its main use cases and how to get started:

 1. Fast start note-taking (when the lecture starts).
 2. Take a note about an existing or downloaded file.